1stDimension/1stDimension.github.io/_drafts/private-posts.md

 layout: post
 author: 1stDimension
 title: Private posts on Github
-excerpt: How to have private and public blog using Github Pages, git with multiple remotes.
+excerpt: How to have private and public blog using Github Pages, git with multiple environments.
 ---

 ## How Github Pages works